 If your enrollment plans have changed, please contact the Financial Aid Office to reprocess your application.

-An institutional budget is not intended to represent a student’s actual room, board, transportation or other personal expenses.
+The COA is not intended to represent a student’s actual room, board, transportation or other personal expenses.
 The allowable portion for educational-related expenses is the same for all students to assure that all are treated equally and fairly in the processing and awarding of federal and state financial aid.
-Expenses in excess of the standard institutional budget amounts will need to be financed with non-educational funds such as savings, earnings from off-campus employment, or a personal loan from a family member or private lender.
+Expenses in excess of the standard COA amounts will need to be financed with non-educational funds such as savings, earnings from off-campus employment, or a personal loan from a family member or private lender.

 |Books and supplies||$ 445|